noesantib1999/ICE_ICE/README.md

 Testing of 2-DOF Robotic ICE Catheter Manipulator for Minimally Invasive, Intracardiac Surgery

 ## Overview
 Minimally invasive surgery (MIS) and robot-assisted surgery (RAS) are becoming more commonly used approaches to treat high-risk procedures due to their small-incision operation area, and enhanced precision and control, respectively.
 By combining these two methods together, you can get increased efficiency and effectiveness in various surgical operations.
-In cardiology, for example, they allowed for reduced mortality rates, lower median length of stay, less blood transfusions, and smaller risks of infection across different studies.
+In cardiology, for example, they allowed for reduced mortality rates, lower median length of stay, less blood transfusions, and decreased risks of infection across different studies.

+jynfyh

 ### Goal
 Design, build, and test a 2-DOF robotic mechanism adapter for navigation of an intracardiac